 7.)
 Weak Anterior Core: If you’re weak in the anterior core you’re going to have a host of problems; specifically, maintaining vertical spine under load.
 Practice front squats multiple times during the week and add in a heavy dose of abdominal rollouts, planks, pallof presses, and farmer walks.

-Anecdotal evidence from bodybuilders and Olympic weightlifters shows us front squats are great for total body muscular development; specifically, massive quads and a thick upper back.
+Anecdotal evidence from bodybuilders and Olympic weightlifters show us front squats are great for total body muscular development; specifically, massive quads and a thick upper back.
 Here are some additional muscle-building considerations:

 - Greater Hip flexion and depth require greater hip extension and gluteus maximus recruitment on the concentric portion of the exercise– both important for greater gluteus maximus activation.
 As a side note it would be interesting to see where the trade-off ends in muscle activation between increased squat depth (with a front squat), and increasing stance width and activation of the adductors and gluteus maximus in a wide, powerlifting squat.
+Basically, because you squat deeper your glutes work harder and voila, a greater muscle building stimulus.
 (Paoli et.
 Al)

-- Front Squats are a fantastic builder of the quadriceps due to anterior bar placement and high amounts of knee flexion.
+- Front Squats build big quads due to anterior bar placement and high amounts of knee flexion.

-- Keeping the elbows high forces the thoracic extenders to work their ass actin off and adds additional volume for building your “yoke.”
+- Keeping the elbows high forces the thoracic extenders to hold position, adding training volume to build your upper back.

 - The front squat was shown to be as effective as the back squat in terms of overall muscle recruitment, with significantly less compressive forces on the knee.
 [Gullet et al] This becomes increasingly important with increased training age.